slatedocs/slate/source/index.md

 Invite setup@astronomer.io user to be a project member to your Keen IO database(s), so we can see the events that are being generated.

-Report any issues, confusing steps, etc. you encounter in the process to [us](mailto:ry@astronomer.io).
+Report any issues, confusing steps, etc. you encounter in the process.
+Or any feedback of any kind :) Drop email to [setup@astronomer.io](mailto:setup@astronomer.io).